-- Disconnect one end of the resistance from the circuit.
-This may involve pulling off spade leads or desoldering a component.
-This is important as there may be other resistances in parallel with the resistance being measured
+- Disconnect one end of the component if it's in a circuit.
+This may involve pulling off spade leads or desoldering.
+This is important as there may be other resistors or other components having resistance, in parallel with the component being measured.

-- Place a probe tip at each end of the resistance being measured
+- Place a probe tip at each end of the component being measured.

-- If the display indicates "I", this means that resistance is greater than can be displayed on the range setting you have selected, so you must turn the dial to the next highest range.
-Repeat this until a value is displayed on the LCD
+- If the display indicates "1", this means that resistance is greater than can be displayed on the range setting you have selected, so you must turn the dial to the next highest range.
+Repeat this until a value is displayed on the LCD.

 Connecting Probe Leads to Measure Resistance